 Scroll

-A Powerful Community of BIPOC Women and Non-Binary Professionals Transforming the Documentary Industry
+Community of BIPOC Women and Non-Binary Professionals Transforming the Documentary Industry

 Brown Girls Doc Mafia (BGDM) works to disrupt inequity in the film industry by nurturing, amplifying, and investing in the creative capacity and professional success of our members.